 It’s no secret that eating meat all the time isn’t the healthiest option.
 Give your body and budget a break and go meatless for a while.
 Maybe that means you cut it out for the month (gasp) or just go a few nights a week without it.
 There are other (cheaper!) ways to get protein these days, like dried beans and lentils.

 When you do buy meat, just be picky about what you purchase.
 Stick to lean cuts of meat that are on sale.

 5. Make enough food for leftovers.

 Making healthy food at home—win.
 Making healthy food at home with plenty left over for meals during the week—double win.
 Be on the lookout for meals that can feed you and your family for days on end.
 Meals like chili, stews and casseroles are going to be your best friends in this department.
 Slow cooker and Instant Pot recipes are great for this too!

 6. Don’t eat out.

 Yes, this no-brainer did make our list.
 Even though we all know this is a huge part of eating healthy on a budget, not enough of us actually make it a priority and stick to it.
 When you’re super hungry, it’s just a little too easy to swing by the drive-thru or build-your-own-burrito line.
 But just because it’s easy doesn’t mean it’s the wisest decision.

 You know what’s an unexpected side effect of following Dave Ramsey’s plan to become debt-free?
 Losing weight!
 It’s true.
-A lot of people who go through Financial Peace University and start living on a budget find that they are not only shedding the debt, but they’re also shedding pounds!
+A lot of people who go through Financial Peace University and start living on a budget find they’re not only shedding the debt but they’re also shedding the pounds!

 — Amanda H.